Books With Characters In Their 30s

 Although Angela isn’t usually drawn to domestic thrillers, she couldn’t put this book down!
 One of her friends described it as “dark and morally ambiguous,” and that’s really the perfect summary for this psychological suspense novel.
 If you love this genre, also consider reading Gillian Flynn’s Sharp Objects (the protagonist, Camille, is also in her 30s).

 Although Angela usually loves audiobooks, she wasn’t a fan of the female narrator of Gone Girl at the beginning – or maybe it was just influenced by her feelings about the female protagonist.
-But once she got further into the story, she enjoyed listing to it.
+But once she got further into the story, she enjoyed listening to it.
 If you’re considering the audiobook, we’d recommend listening to the sample on Amazon before committing to this format.

 Book Summary